pharath/pharath.github.io/_posts/2022-09-22-notes-DatKom.md

 - **End-to-end** congestion control
     - **required** for TCP
-    - presence of network congestion must be inferred by the end systems based only on observed network behavior (for example, packet loss and delay)
+    - presence of network congestion must be inferred by the end systems based only on observed network behavior (for example, via packet loss and delay)
     - this is what default TCP does
         - **TCP segment loss** as indication of network congestion (decreases window size accordingly)
         - **increased round-trip segment delay** as indicator